This Day In Music: February 25

 February 25, 1987 ~ Singer Madonna releases La Isla Bonita, the fifth and final single of her True Blue album ~ Initially conceived by Patrick Leonard and Bruce Gaitsch, who played an instrumental demo for Michael Jackson.
 After Jackson turned it down, the song was offered to Madonna who would come up with the title, write the lyrics, and co-produce it with Leonard.
 Upon its release, critics would mark the song as a highlight of the album.
 The single would hit top 10 across the globe, including the No.1 spot in the UK, making it her fourth UK charttopper after Into The Groove, Papa Don't Preach, and True Blue

 February 25, 1981 ~ Matthew Michael Malneck, commonly known as jazz, swing violinist, bandleader, arranger, songwriter Matty Malneck, passed away in Hollywood, California, USA ~ First gained attention working with Paul Whiteman, serving in bandleader Whiteman's orchestra for about a decade starting in 1926.
 Has also worked with Mildred Bailey, Annette Hanshaw, Frank Signorelli, Frankie Trumbauer.
-As a bandleader enjoyed popularity from the late 1930s through the 1940s, notably appearing in the 1939 film St Louis Blues and on radio shows such The Charlotte Greenwood Show and Campana Serenade.
-As a songwriter probably best known for co-writing I'm Thru With Love, originally recorded by Henry Busse and covered by numerous artists including Bing Crosby, Dinah Shore, Carmen McRae, Marilyn Monroe, Della Reese, Dinah Washington, Etta Jones, Tony Bennett, and others ~ Malneck was born in 1903
+As a bandleader enjoyed popularity from the late-1930s through the 1940s, notably appearing in the 1939 film St Louis Blues and on radio shows such The Charlotte Greenwood Show and Campana Serenade.
+As a songwriter probably best known for co-writing I'm Thru With Love, originally recorded by Henry Busse and covered by numerous artists including Bing Crosby, Dinah Shore, Carmen McRae, Marilyn Monroe, Della Reese, Dinah Washington, Etta Jones, and Tony Bennett ~ Malneck was born in 1903

 February 25, 1979 ~ Jazz, R&B, spoken word singer, pianist, dancer, songwriter Melanie Scholtz, full name Melanie Alice Scholtz, born in Cape Town, South Africa ~ Classically trained pianist, opera singer.
 Released her Thor Kvande-produced Zillion Miles debut album in 2006 and has recorded to critical acclaim since.
 Has collaborated with the likes of Wynton Marsalis, Hugh Masekela, and others